Trending Topics

 If you are reading this article, you are ‘A’ on AVPU.
 You might be awake and confused, awake and disoriented, awake and lethargic, or awake and oriented.
 Those descriptors for awake, such as confused or disoriented, describe your mental status.

-Awake patients are always conscious and some adjective that describes their mental status of being awake.
+Awake patients are always conscious and some adjective which describes their mental status of being awake.

 Being Not Awake is unconscious

-A patient that is not awake is unconscious.
+A patient who is not awake is unconscious.
 A patient who is unconscious is V, P, or U on the AVPU scale.

 A patient that is ‘V’ responds to a verbal stimulus provided by responders.